Baltimore (BWI) to Dar es Salaam (DAR)

 What’s the weather in Dar es Salaam?

 Expect sunshine and warm weather no matter when you visit, as the average temperature never drops below 23°C (73°F)!
 January is the warmest time to visit, with temperatures frequently heating up to above 30°C (86°F) and the chance of rain being virtually non-existent.
-Be careful of spring showers if you’re heading to Dar es Salaam in April; torrential downpours are common!
+Be careful of spring showers if you’re heading to Dar es Salaam from September through December; torrential downpours are common!

 - Tucson - Dar es Salaam